geugenm/modern-lab-applets/README.md

 - **Start Button:** Initiates the server.
 - **Stop Button:** Terminates the running server.
 - **Open URL Button:** Opens the server URL in the browser.
-- **Check Button:** Checks if the server is running.

 ### Note
-- This script is intended for Linux systems and may not work correctly on other operating systems.
+- This script is intended for Unix & Windows systems and may not work correctly on other operating systems.

 ### How to Use
 1. Clone this repository.